David L. and Elsie M. Dodd Professor of Finance

 Data and Code

-Repositories of both data and code from many of my research projects.
-Github page
+Repositories of both data and code from many of my research projects are available here.

 Private or Public Equity?